Cussa/fvtt-troika/readme.md

 The standard NPC sheet is meant to represent a character statblock similar to the bestiary in the core rulebook.
 It is far more simple than the PC sheet:

 ![Character Sheet Skills Spells and Attacks](./assets/doc-img/npc-sheet.png)

+## Credits

+Original system and all versions prior to 1.2 created by TheLastScrub

+Version 1.2 and ahead created by Cussa Mitre/Hod Studio Publishing